dfinity/oisy-wallet/README.md

 * **HTTP outcalls:** Smart contracts on ICP can call standard HTTP endpoints in the Web 2.0 world using [HTTP outcalls](https://internetcomputer.org/https-outcalls).
 Check out the [HTTP outcalls sample code](https://internetcomputer.org/docs/current/developer-docs/integrations/https-outcalls/https-outcalls-how-to-use) to connect Web 3.0 with Web 2.0 yourself.

 * **Internet Identity (II):** Based on ICP's threshold signature schemes, Internet Identity (II) is an authentication and key management system with strong privacy and security guarantees.
-Using [WebAuthn](https://www.w3.org/TR/webauthn-3) users can conveniently create secure sessions using their fingerprint or other biometric sensors.
+Using [WebAuthn](https://www.w3.org/TR/webauthn-3) users can conveniently create secure sessions using their fingerprint or other biometric identifiers.
 Read more about [Internet Identity technology](https://internetcomputer.org/internet-identity) or [start integrating II](https://internetcomputer.org/docs/current/developer-docs/integrations/internet-identity/integrate-identity) into your canister smart contract.

 * **Web assets served from chain:** ICP is not only designed to run *backends*, such as ledgers, on chain, its low storage cost and low latency allows to serve *frontends*, such as HTML files and images, from chain, too.
 Read more about [smart contracts serving web assets](https://internetcomputer.org/how-it-works/smart-contracts-serve-the-web/) or directly start [building your first decentralized web frontend](https://internetcomputer.org/docs/current/developer-docs/frontend/).